ac3lab/ac3lab.github.io/_posts/2024-02-21-post_complex_network_football.md

 The Closeness Centrality measures the average shortest distance path between every player on the network.
 Regarding a pass network it can give you information about how the player is close to the other players in terms of passes.
 In other words, a player with a higher closeness centrality is a player that is more connected to the other players in the network.
 </p>
 <p align="justify">
 An example can be a midfielder who constructs the plays and tends to have a higher closeness centrality.
 Another one is a center-forward can have a lower closeness centrality because he tends to be more isolated from the other players.
+We can say that Jorginho in Italy's national team has a high closeness centrality, he is always very near of every play.
 </p>
 <p align="justify">
 In a nutshell, the Closeness Centrality can give you information about how the player is connected to the other players in the network.